Syllabus

 To facilitate peer to peer and effective instructor to peer assistance Discord will be used for discussion and questions outside of class.
 This server hosts students across multiple Statistics and Data Science classes, with a specific channel for all sections of Math 130.

-3. Go to the #get-roles text channel in the left sidebar, choose your pronouns (optional but helpful), and click the RStudio icon emoji under the second post to self-assign you to the Math-130 role. this will let you see and access the class channels!
-More on how to use Discord in week 1.
+text channel in the left sidebar, and click the RStudio icon emoji under the any post to self-assign you to the Math-130 role.
+This will let you see and access the class channels. - Post a question or 10 to the Math-130 channel.

 Community Coding.